-Some charities accept gentle used old shoes.
+Some charities accept gently used old shoes.
 But, they have to be like new.
 If you have a box, that's even better.
 Nike stores take shoes of any brand.
 Check here to learn more.

 Clothing is probably the easiest to get rid of quickly.
 Make sure they are in good condition and washed before bringing them to a charity.
 Call them up first or visit their website to see what they need.
 Visit our frequently updated charitable locations page.

 Toys can range from small to larger toys and baby to teenager toys.
 Find those toys that are behind other items and have a layer of dirt on them.
 Ask your kids to help weed through them with you.
 Pick items in those rarely visited areas of the home.
-Some of the newer toys will say they are recyclable on them especially if they are plastic and some will not.
+Some of the newer toys will say they are recyclable on them, especially if they are plastic, and some will not.
 But, if the items are gently used, you can donate them too.

 Rusty Containers / Mason Jars:

-I found that St. Jude's Ranch for Children charity accepts the front only of greeting cards that are not the following companies Hallmark, American Greetings or Disney.
-Check the back of the card to see who made it and just send the front to the address on the website.
+I found that St. Jude's Ranch for Children charity accepts the front only of greeting cards that are not the following companies Hallmark, American Greetings, or Disney.
+Check the back of the card to see who made it, and just send the front to the address on the website.
 Or, you can create different holiday ornaments using your favorite card cover, decoupage glue, and a glass ornament.
 Visit our blog post on this topic: IDEAS TO REPURPOSE HOLIDAY PICTURE CARDS AFTER THE HOLIDAYS Below are supplies to make glass ornaments from Amazon (affiliate)

-Be honest, how often do you look at your old planner and calendars?
+To be honest, how often do you look at your old planner and calendars?
 If you have beautiful calendar pictures, try cutting them out to a standard picture frame size and hanging them on the wall.

 Last year's school paperwork:

-A great time to pull these old school papers is in the summertime.
+A great time to pull these old-school papers is in the summertime.
 Recycle as much of the paper as you can.
 Some glossy paper is not recyclable.